liyu001989/lumen-api-demo/EN_README.md

 - add `mail.php` `services.php` in config, just copy them from laravel
 - add `MAIL_DRIVER` in env

-### cors

-- dingoapi will trigger event ResponseWasMorphed when return a response, so we can add headers use this event。

-- add a global cors middleware

 ### transformer

 dingo/api use [Fractal](http://fractal.thephpleague.com/) to transformer resouses，fractal provider 3 serializer,Array,DataArray,JsonApi.more details at here [http://fractal.thephpleague.com/serializers/](http://fractal.thephpleague.com/serializers/)。DataArray is default.You can set your own serizlizer like this：